Nebula Genomics DNA Report for Migraines

 - Changes in smell or taste

-Auras normally last less than an hour and act as a warning sign that the condition is about to begin.
+Auras normally last less than an hour and act as a warning sign that an episode is about to begin.

 Causes (Part 5 of Are migraines genetic?)